involved/posterity/README.md

 Posterity is a mongoid model extension that easily allows the integration of 'blog-like' behaviours into any mongoid document.

+Keep in mind that this is still in early development and there may be things that don't quite work.

 # Requirements